Batman: Earth One: Volume Three

 The events depicted in Volume Three occur one month after those of Volume Two.
-In Upstate Maine, a police officer sees that an abandoned psychiatric hospital has been broken into.
+In Maine, a police officer sees that an abandoned psychiatric hospital has been broken into.
 Inside, he finds a delusional elderly man who attacks him, yelling for his daughter Martha.

 Bruce, Alfred and Jones find an old subterranean subway station that connects Wayne and Arkham Manors to the rest of Gotham.
-Bruce plans to use the place both as a bunker to hide his new Batmobile and as a safehouse to expand his operation as Batman.
-Suddenly, Gordon calls him through the Bat-Signal to alert him of criminals with military-grade weapons.
-Batman arrives and stops them, with the last man incapacitated by the cat-burglar he met a month earlier, who escapes with the criminals' stolen money.
+Bruce plans to use the location both as a bunker to hide the Batmobile and as a safehouse to expand his operation as Batman.
+Suddenly, Gordon calls to alert him of criminals with military-grade weapons.
+Batman stops them, with the last gunman incapacitated by the cat-burglar he met a month earlier, who escapes with the criminals' stolen money.
 Jessica – wearing a mask – is escorted by Bruce to a press conference where she opens a homeless shelter named after Harvey.
-During the conference, Alfred and Bruce are called to the Gotham Mental Hospital, where they learn that the elderly man who broke into the psychiatric hospital in Maine is actually Adrian Arkham, Bruce's maternal grandfather, thought to be long-deceased.
-Skeptical that his grandfather might be alive, Bruce still takes Adrian to Wayne Manor.
+During the conference, Bruce and Alfred are called to the Gotham Mental Hospital, where they learn that the elderly man from the prologue is actually Adrian Arkham, Bruce's maternal grandfather.
+Skeptical that his grandfather might be alive, Bruce takes Adrian to Wayne Manor.

-Batman learns of a weapons shipment deal, where he sees that a criminal uprising is brewing in Gotham, fueled by advanced weaponry brought in from Metropolis.
+Batman eavesdrops on an arms deal and learns that a criminal uprising is brewing in Gotham, fueled by advanced weaponry brought in from Metropolis.
 He is caught and a firefight ensues, but the woman from earlier (Catwoman) saves him.
-He interrogates the criminals and learns that Harvey Dent might be alive and behind the uprising.
+He interrogates the criminals and learns that Harvey might be alive and behind the uprising.
 Bruce remembers Jessica waking up after her accident and briefly claiming to be Harvey.
-Worried, Batman meets with Jessica to confront her, only for "Harvey" to call her and tell them that he's going to destroy Gotham.
+Worried, he meets with Jessica to confront her, only for "Harvey" to call her and tell them that he's going to destroy Gotham.

 Adrian escapes to Arkham Manor and tries to jump from the roof, but Bruce stops him.
-Adrian reveals the history of their ancestors: as the Arkhams helped build the city, they were viciously attacked by bats, which they believed to be representatives of native spirits.
-He claims that these events bound a terrible curse to the Arkham bloodline.
-Adrian describes how his wife went mad over the loss of her son, and tried to kill Martha; he claims to have sacrificed his life to save their daughter.
+Adrian reveals the history of their ancestors: as the Arkhams helped build Gotham, they were viciously attacked by bats, which they believed to be representatives of native spirits.
+He claims that these events bound a terrible curse to the Arkham bloodline, describing how his wife went mad over the loss of her son and tried to kill Martha, Bruce's mother; he claims to have sacrificed his life to save their daughter.
 Bruce brings his grandfather home, promising to help him work through his worsening mental health.